 The rise and fall of direct mail

-What happened to direct mail?
+What is happening to direct mail?
 It got blown out of the water by email marketing that’s what.
 Direct mail became annoying, costly and stopped delivering consistent ROI.
-As people began discovering the potential of email as a cost efficient solution, everyone jumped on the bandwagon and dropped direct mail almost overnight.
+People began discovering the potential of email as a cost efficient solution.
+This saw everyone jump on the bandwagon while dropping direct mail almost overnight.

-However, the trouble with this marketing bandwagon is that it doesn’t take too long for buyers to wise up to new marketing tricks.
-Although email marketing gained initial cut-through while it was interesting and exciting, it didn’t take long for this new breed of smart B2B buyer to lose receptiveness to email marketing and begin forwarding messages they found uninteresting or irrelevant to spam and junk folders.
+However, the trouble with this marketing bandwagon is that it doesn’t take long for buyers to wise up to new marketing tricks.
+Email marketing was gaining initial cut-through while it was interesting and exciting.
+However, it didn’t take long for this new breed of smart B2B buyer to lose receptiveness to email marketing.
+They began forwarding messages they found uninteresting or irrelevant to spam and junk folders.

-As with almost all forms of marketing, the goal is to cut-through to your target audience and encourage them to engage or make contact with your company.
+As with almost all forms of marketing, the goal is to cut-through to your target audience and encourage them to engage with your company.
 As we see different marketing techniques come and go, it seems the majority of marketers are constantly on the lookout for the next big thing.
-But as with email marketing, new marketing methods quickly becomes old hat.
+But as with email marketing, new marketing methods quickly become old hat.

 Capturing the buyer’s attention

 So how is it possible to ever fight your way through the clutter of marketing messages and catch a buyer’s attention?
-Although there is no simple, one-size-fits all solution, it is vital to consider how you can craft communication that is out of ordinary and relatively unexpected.
+Although there’s no simple solution, it is vital to consider how you can craft communication that is out of ordinary or unexpected.
 Here’s where direct mail comes in.
 Since the email switch, people have grown unfamiliar with receiving enormities of fliers and brochures through the post.
-We could even go as far to say that some buyers even miss receiving something tangible, increasing the chances of them reacting to direct mail.
-This is supported by research by Romax, whose 2014 market study showed that 79% of people reacted to direct mail immediately, 48% acted in response to direct mail marketing and 30% made an actual purchase*.
+We could even go as far to say that some buyers even miss receiving something tangible.
+This is increasing the chances of them reacting to direct mail.
+This has seen support from Romax, whose 2014 market study showed that 79% of people reacted to direct mail immediately.
+48% acted in response to direct mail marketing and 30% made an actual purchase*.

 Don’t get carried away though – the same rules still apply when it comes to marketing communications.
-There’s nothing more embarrassing than when someone phones you up complaining that they have received three of the same pieces of mail from you.
+There’s nothing more embarrassing than when someone phones you up complaining that they have received three identical mail from you.
 This is where data comes in.
-Mistakes such as these are usually down to databases full of data that is not ‘ready’ to be used in marketing communication; records are likely to be duplicated, incomplete, or even incorrect.
+Mistakes such as these are usually down to databases full of data that is not ‘ready’ for marketing communication.
+There may records which are duplication’s, incomplete, or even incorrect.

-The way to overcome these common data issues is to achieve a single customer view, where all present transactions are associated with one unique customer record.
-Through this, marketers can be confident that when they export data for something such as a direct mail campaign, they are taking a more targeted approach which reduces the risk of your mail being thrown in the bin, ripped up, or worse, not even making it to the decision maker in the first place.
+The way to overcome these common data issues is to achieve a single customer view.
+This is where all present transactions have an association with one unique customer record.
+Through this, marketers can be confident when they export data for something such as a direct mail campaign.
+There is a more targeted approach which reduces the risk of your mail being thrown in the bin.
+Or even worse, not even making it to the decision maker in the first place.